nakul-surve/devops-basics-map/README.md

 - AWS provides scalable infrastructure

 ## Learning Goal
-Build a strong DevOps foundation by understanding connections, not just tools.
+Build a strong DevOps foundation by understanding connections. not just tools.

 ## Status
 Actively learning and improving this map as I progress.